Moving to Burbank: 2024 Relocation & Homebuying Guide

 Cost of Living in Burbank

-The cost of living score for Burbank is 192, which is higher than the U.S. national average.
+The cost of living in Burbank is higher than the U.S. national average.
 Fortunately, the average and median salaries for the area are above the national average, making it proportionately similar to other cities.

 More information about cost of living in Burbank: